CerveloFellow/MQ-Powershell-Login/README.md

 An online editor for the JSON file can be found here if you're not comfortable editing JSON. https://jsoneditoronline.org/

 The script and accompanying JSON file let you define some basic parameters for, Everquest, MacroQuest, EBCSServe, Accounts and Characters.
 Set this file up one time and then save a powershell script for each team or individual you want to quickly login with.
 The powershell script will attempt to see what processes are running and only start new processes if none are running.
 This includes EverQuest game client for your driver and bots(*** See note below for how it determines which bot is running***), MacroQuest and EQBCServer.

+One of the benefits of this script is that it will modify your MQ2AutoLogin.ini file if you have different characters on the same account automatically.

 EQ client window names can be set in the zoned.cfg(file location varies depending on your configuration) file as following:
 /setwintitle ${Me.Name}